7 Reasons Why You Shouldn’t Use a Code Converter to Modernize Your Legacy Software

 A code converter just won’t do that for you.
 Here’s why:

 Code converters typically trail new software by a generation or two.
 So the new code that’s generated will already be outdated by the time it’s created; perhaps as much as two to four years behind the times.
-It’s like paying full new-car price for a car that’s two to four years old.
+It’s like paying the full new-car price for a car that’s two to four years old.
 Your investment is already devalued by 30%-50% before you even turn your software on.
 In addition, the converted code is probably not using the latest front-end development framework.
 That’s why converting 20-year-old software with its user issues and buggy remnants can be a bad idea when compared to transitioning to something that’s new and built to remain fresh for years to come.

-While your converter vendor will promise you the moon, the fact is by the time your code is converted you’re only going to be partly done.
+While your converter vendor will promise you the moon, the fact is by the time your legacy code is converted you’re only going to be partly done.
 You’ll still need a lot of intervention to get the software to actually work, putting you at the mercy of the consultants who sold you on the code converter in the first place.
 They’ll tell you the converter is generating standard C# or Java code, but don’t be fooled… it’s vendor lock-in, pure and simple.
 Next, you can count on needing additional coding and help with data migration.
 You’ll need someone to help you supervise the testing because you’re taking one business critical system and killing it and moving to another.
 That requires experienced management, not just rote execution.